supercollider/rfcs/rfcs/0002-abstract-object.md

 Because of its minimal interface, we can use it as a superclass for a broad variety of classes:

-- **Delegators** that receive method calls and forward them to an internal object
+- **Delegators** that receive method calls and forward them to a wrapped object
-  - add instance variables to any object at runtime (e.g. a dictionary that holds metadata)
+  - add instance variables to any wrapped object at runtime (e.g. a dictionary that holds metadata)
   - override methods at runtime (e.g. a logger that records all methods that were called)
   - reinterpret standard operations (e.g. a lift operator that lets us call methods on all objects in a collection at once)
   - simple and safe dependency mechanisms (no need for a central repository of dependants in the object class)